 History is a widely respected academic choice that gives access to almost all professions.
 Journalism, writing, politics, law, business, entertainment, and finance are just a few examples.
-Any job where you need to read, write and communicate will appreciate these skills.
+Any job where you need to read, write, analyse and communicate will appreciate these skills.
+History is well known for being a facilitating subject.